Expert insights, academic papers, and videos to fuel your chip-to-cloud security compliance.

 Our cryptographic libraries meet the requirements of FIPS 140-3 Levels 3,4, Common Criteria AVA_VAN.5, and SESIP Levels 1-5, forming a strong foundation for compliance across regulated domains.
 This includes medical (IEC 62304, FDA guidance), automotive (ISO/SAE 21434), (IEC 62443), and IoT (EN 303 645, NISTIR 8259) frameworks, where it is ready for cryptographic module certification.

 Yes.
-FortifyIQ’s software libraries are designed to meet the security requirements of SESIP at all levels, including resistance to side-channel and fault injection attacks, secure cryptographic implementation practices, and documented design.
+FortifyIQ’s cryptographic libraries are designed to meet the security requirements of SESIP at all levels, including resistance to side-channel and fault injection attacks, secure cryptographic implementation practices, and documented design.

 FortifyIQ’s high-assurance libraries run on a wide range of processors, from microcontrollers (MCUs) to high-performance CPUs (MPUs), including: